Prep football: Fremont ground game rockets by West Field 65-3 in historic offensive night

 “We wanted to contain all their playmakers and we were unable to do that,” Jones said.
 “It’s a really strong rivalry getting the first edition kicked off, but they have a better team than us right now and we have a lot of work to do.”

-With the win, Fremont can officially claim the football series 1-0 amid a heated region race that continues next week at Roy.
+With the win, Fremont officially claims the football series 1-0 amid a heated region race that concludes next week by hosting Roy.
 West Field is slated for another tall test at home against Box Elder.
+Fremont has a one-game lead on Box Elder for the region crown.

 Connect with reporter Conner Becker via email at cbecker@standard.net and X @ctbecker.